Two-way sparsity for time-varying networks, with applications in genomics: Proposed methodology

 We assume a likelihood function where observations are mutually independent over time.
 This is an assumption that is compatible with high-dimensional gene-expression data, where no single cell can be measured at more than one time-point.
 We note that this implies that observations are independent at different time-points.
 Let $\mathbf{X}$ represent the full data-set for the nodes shown in Figure \ref{dynNetFig}, with time varying down the rows, and with each node corresponding to a different column.
 Then, $x_{t,i}$ denotes the value for some node in the system at time $t\in\{1,...,T\}$, for $i\in\{1,...,p\}$, and the row-vector $\mathbf{x}_{t,\fgebackslash i}$ denotes the values for the other $p-1$ nodes at time $t$.
 We model the dependence of $x_{t,i}$ on $\mathbf{x}_{t,\fgebackslash i}$ as:

 where $\mathbf{b}^{(i)}_{t,:}$ is a vector of linear model parameters, and $\epsilon_{t,i}\sim\mathcal{N}\left(0,\tau_i^{-1}\right)$.

 The response variable $x_{t,i}$ corresponds to the observations for a `target' node around which we are modelling the local network structure, whereas the variables represented by $\mathbf{x}_{t,\fgebackslash i}$ correspond to the observations for all the other nodes of the network.
 To model the whole network, we must fit model (\ref{mainLinModelEq}) around each target-node in turn.
 We note that here we make an assumption about the existence of a global undirected Markov network \citep{lauritzen1996graphical} that explains the independence constraints in the model.
-This has assumption has also been used previously by other authors in an equivalent context \citep{kolar2010estimating}.
+This assumption has also been used previously by \cite{kolar2010estimating} in an equivalent context.
+We note that our approach does not enforce hard constraints, such as $\mathbf{b}^{(i)}_{t,j}=\mathbf{b}^{(j)}_{t,i}$.
+However, it is computationally very expensive to work with a global, coherent model, where such constraints can be enforced.
+In this work, we have opted to sacrifice some coherence for the sake of computational efficiency.
+This enables us to estimate quantities of interest in a computationally-efficient manner through an overparameterized representation of a joint model.
+It also enables us to focus on a particular subset of nodes of interest without having to go through an overly-expensive computation for the estimation of a global, coherent model.